AlexisDerumigny/Reproducibility-EstimationOfCopulasViaMMD/readme.md

----
-title: "Replication for the article 'Estimation of copulas via Maximum Mean Discrepancy'"
+# Replication for the article 'Estimation of copulas via Maximum Mean Discrepancy'
-author: "Pierre Alquier, Badr-Eddine Chérief-Abdellatif, Alexis Derumigny, and Jean-David Fermanian"
+Pierre Alquier, Badr-Eddine Chérief-Abdellatif, Alexis Derumigny, and Jean-David Fermanian

 ---

 This file describes the procedure to use in order to replicate the numerical results of the article 'Estimation of copulas via Maximum Mean Discrepancy'.